stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.1.1.
 Directories
 -------------------

 The **Directory** resource is a top-level container for Account and Group resources.
+Directories and Groups are both referred to as "Account Stores".
 A Directory also manages security policies (like password strength) for the Accounts it contains.
 Directories can be used to cleanly manage segmented user Account populations.
 For example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.

 For more detailed information about the Directory resource, please see the :ref:`ref-directory` section in the Reference chapter.